 Invest on something that you understand

-If you do not understand the business in which you’re investing in, you won’t be able to identify and recognize all the meaningful information that can make a huge difference in your decision-making.
+If you do not understand the business in which you’re investing, you won’t be able to identify and recognize all the meaningful information that can make a huge difference in your decision-making.
 It’s much like playing slots – you’re only playing with your chances.

-Therefore, stay away from businesses and strategies that are too complicated, obscure and “out of your league”.
+Therefore, stay away from businesses and strategies that are too complicated, obscure, and “out of your league”.
 Focus more on what you understand at the moment.
 This is the only way to keep up.
-If you’re unaware of how investments work, you cannot expect them to work on your favor.
+If you’re unaware of how investments work, you cannot expect them to work in your favor.